geokels/OpenRefine-archaeology-lesson/_episodes/01-working-with-openrefine.md

 >
 > > ## Solution
 > >
-> > On the `Authors with Affiliations 2` column, click the down arrow and then `Edit column` > `Rename this column`.
-Type "Authors" into > > the box that appears.
-A pop-up will appear that says `Another column already named Authors`.
-This is because there is another column
-> > where we've recorded all of the author names.
-You can choose another name like `Author Affiliation` or `author_affiliation` for this > > column.
+> > The regular expression that we used searches for specific keywords and then parses or "pulls" out the text surrounding those
+> > keywords.
+This means that if an author listed more than one affiliation, the expression will pull all of them out of the original
+> > text and join them back together in the new column we created.
+> > Let's move onto the next lesson, where we discuss Faceting and Clustering, to find out how we can fix this issue.
 > {: .solution}
 {: .challenge}